hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - users get a better understand of the product
         - to investigate potential market for the app
     - types
+        - incremental
+            - advantages
+                - whole system clearly defined and understoof
+                - early user feedback
+                - minor details allowed with time
+                - allows additional features to be added
+                - builds on a basic foundation
+                - divides final product into parts
+                - parts developed seperately
+                - easy to identify errors
+                    - testing and debugging can be done
+                - product must sell early
+                - new technology being used
+                - required skills not available yet
         - throw away
             - stuff
                 - discarded at any stage